SherG/cool-iron/blog/amazon-style-shouraboura.md

 In retrospect, it seems the Shourabouras were a decade ahead of everyone else -- including Amazon.
 "The future is now" was one of Hointer's taglines.

-If Amazon's deployment of this same concept takes off, it'll be a bitter pill for retailers who dithered for a decade when offered a concept sold as a competitive advanatage against Amazon.
+If Amazon's deployment of this same concept takes off, it'll be a bitter pill for retailers who dithered for a decade when offered a set of technologies <a href="https://www.wired.com/2013/04/store-of-the-future/" target="blank">sold as a competitive advanatage</a> against Amazon.